ahawker/ulid/README.rst

 -  Lexicographically sortable!
 -  Canonically encoded as a 26 character string, as opposed to the 36 character UUID
--  Uses Crockford's base32 for better efficiency and readability (5 bits per character)
+-  Uses Crockford’s base32 for better efficiency and readability (5 bits per character)
 -  Case insensitive
 -  No special characters (URL safe)